Become a Chicago Lights Tutor and do life-changing work!

 Tutoring

-Join us this fall and help build brighter futures for our youth!
+Help build brighter futures for youth!

 To me, there is nothing better than making a difference in the life of a child.
 Whether that’s helping them with homework, playing games, or just talking with them, I love having the opportunity to have a positive impact on their lives.”